Quality standard

 What the quality statement means for different audiences

-Service providers (such as primary care providers, emergency departments and specialist allergy services) ensure that there are agreed local pathways in place for people who have a systemic reaction to a wasp or bee sting to be referred to a specialist allergy service for assessment for possible venom immunotherapy.
+Service providers (such as primary care providers, emergency departments and specialist allergy services) ensure that there are agreed local pathways in place for people who have a systemic reaction to a wasp or bee sting to be referred to a specialist allergy service to assess for possible venom immunotherapy.
 Venom immunotherapy should be offered when suitable as part of the local pathway.

 Healthcare professionals (such as GPs and emergency department staff) refer people who have a systemic reaction to a wasp or bee sting to a specialist allergy service for assessment.
-Healthcare professionals at specialist allergy services assess whether venom immunotherapy is suitable for people referred to them and offer venom immunotherapy if it is suitable.
+Healthcare professionals at specialist allergy services assess for and offer venom immunotherapy if it is suitable.

-Commissioners (such as integrated care systems, clinical commissioning groups and NHS England) ensure that they commission specialist allergy services that can offer venom immunotherapy, and that there are agreed local pathways in place for people who have a systemic reaction to a wasp or bee sting to be referred to these services for assessment and treatment.
+Commissioners ensure that specialist allergy services are in place that can offer venom immunotherapy, and that there are agreed local pathways for people who have a systemic reaction to a wasp or bee sting to be referred to these services for assessment and treatment.

-People who have a severe reaction to a bee or wasp sting are offered an appointment at a specialist allergy service to check if they would benefit from treatment (called venom immunotherapy) that can reduce the risk of future reactions to bee or wasp stings.
+People who have a severe reaction to a wasp or bee sting are offered an appointment at a specialist allergy service to check if they would benefit from treatment (called venom immunotherapy) that can reduce the risk of future reactions to wasp or bee stings.

 Definitions of terms used in this quality statement